eleniums/code-conventions/python/style.md

 # Python Style Guidelines
-The conventions detailed here are as close to the official recommendations as possible.
+The conventions detailed here are as close as possible to the official recommendations.
 As always, consistency within a project or organization is more important than rigid adherence to these conventions.

 ## Classes
 Use `PascalCase`: